TelemetryHarbor/harbor-docs/docs/data-ingestion/ruby.md

 1. Require the necessary libraries
 2. Set up the API endpoint and your API key
-3. Create an array of hashes, each containing sensor data
+3. Create an array of hashes, each containing ship data
 4. Convert the data to JSON
 5. Send a POST request to the batch API endpoint
 6. Handle the response